mPROsi/Tableau_Workbook_Generator/Introducing_TDG.md

 ## 🙌 Show Your Love & Help Us Grow!

-If Tableau Dashboard Generator makes your life easier, please:
+If Tableau Dashboard Generator has helped you save time or discover new insights, show your appreciation and help others benefit too!

 - ⭐️ **Star the repo** on GitHub
 - 🍴 **Fork or clone** it to customize and contribute